TheShahnawaaz/ShahOJ/TUTORIAL/01-platform-overview.md

 ## 🎯 Core Concepts

 ### 1. File-Centric Approach
-Unlike traditional online judges that require complex configurations, PocketOJ uses a **file-centric approach**:
+Unlike traditional online judges that require complex configurations, ShahOJ uses a **file-centric approach**:
 - Problems are defined by their files (statement, solution, generator)
 - No rigid schemas or complex setup procedures
 - Maximum flexibility for problem creators